 - If you agree with some of the counterargument perspectives, you can concede some of their points. ("I do agree that", "Some of the points made by are valid.....")
-You could then challenge the importance/usefulness of those points. - "However, this information does not apply to our topic because..." - If the counterargument perspective is one that contains different evidence than you have in your own argument, you can explain why a reader should not accept the evidence that the counterarguer presents - For a detailed account of the various ways that evidence can fail in an argument, see Section 7.4, how evidence fails - If the counterargument perspective is one that contains a different interpretation of evidence than you have in your own argument, you can explain why a reader should not accept the interpretation of the evidence that that your opponent (counterarguer) presents - If the counterargument is an acknowledgement of evidence that threatens to weaken your argument, you must explain why and how that evidence does not, in fact invalidate your claim.
+You could then challenge the importance/usefulness of those points. - "However, this information does not apply to our Often paragraphs focus on sub-topics, or more specific examples of the topic.
+For instance, the focus of an essay might be higher education, one topic discussed within it is marketing higher education, and a supportive sub-topic might be the use of social media to attract students." class="glossaryLink">topic because..."

+- If the counterargument perspective is one that contains different evidence than you have in your own argument, you can explain why a reader should not accept the evidence that the counterarguer presents - For a detailed account of the various ways that evidence can fail in an argument, see Section 8.5, how evidence fails - If the counterargument perspective is one that contains a different interpretation of evidence than you have in your own argument, you can explain why a reader should not accept the interpretation of the evidence that that your opponent (counterarguer) presents - If the counterargument is an acknowledgement of evidence that threatens to weaken your argument, you must explain why and how that evidence does not, in fact invalidate your A claim is a type of argumentative thesis we usually call it a claim when it is being used in a persuasive essay.
+Claims need to be defended by you with logical, persuasive reasoning.
+Claims can also be challenged.